GanGroup/Gan/kai/presentation/script.md

 ### Diffusion Model

-Diffusion model was introduced in 2020 by Jonathan as a way to generate data by progressively adding noise to it and then learning to reverse the noise addition process.
+The diffusion model was introduced in 2020 by Jonathan as a way to generate data by progressively adding noise to it and then learning to reverse the noise addition process.

 This two-step process involves adding noise during the forward phase and removing it during the reverse phase, which allows the model to generate high-quality images.